Dallas Cowboys Cheerleaders: 2000s–present

-The DCC also held an opening ceremony and podium at the 2013 and 2018 United States Grand Prix races in Austin, Texas.
+The DCC also held an opening ceremony and podium at the 2013 and 2018, 2021 and 2023 United States Grands Prix races in Austin, Texas.
 They received the FIFA delegation to promote the 2022 FIFA World Cup.

 The DCC releases several calendars every year.
 More recently, in addition to their annual swimsuit calendar, they also release an annual "sideline calendar," featuring photos of the DCC cheering and performing at Cowboys home games.
-For decades the DCC have become advocates for female empowerment in the DFW metroplex.
+For decades the DCC also act as advocates for female empowerment in the DFW metroplex.

 The DCC were the subject of the documentary Daughters of the Sexual Revolution: The Untold Story of the Dallas Cowboys Cheerleaders released in November 2018.
 It focuses on Suzanne Mitchell who was the director of the team from 1972 to 1989.

 In December 2021, the magazine Texas Monthly released an 8-episode podcast called "America's Girls," featuring interviews with former cheerleaders and other people involved with the DCC.